red-gate/level-up-academy/web-training/TypeScript/Unit 4 - Classes and Modules/Instructions.md

 ### Part 3: Default exports

 Since we're only exporting a single function for each game file, it also makes sense to try using a default export ( https://www.typescriptlang.org/docs/handbook/modules.html#default-exports ).
 This doesn't change much, except we now use a different syntax for importing: `import playGame1 from './game1'` instead of `import { playGame } from './game1'`.
-Default imports don't have a pre-defined name, which makes them easier to rename if necessary (as in this execise) but can lead to more inconsistent code.
+Default imports don't have a pre-defined name, which makes them easier to rename if necessary (as in this exercise) but can lead to more inconsistent code.

 - Try quickly changing the `Ex1` folder over to using default imports.
 Which style do you prefer?

+### Part 4: Making it work in a browser

+Even though typescript has compiled our code, it requires additional compilation steps before it can be easily used in a browser.
+This is for a couple of reasons:

+- While [most browsers](https://caniuse.com/es6-module) now support loading ES6 modules directly, support is not universal, and [comes with a bunch of caveats](https://david-gilbertson.medium.com/es6-modules-in-the-browser-are-they-ready-yet-715ca2c94d09).
+- Even where modules are supported, they tend to be the wrong size - we want to avoid the browser making hundreds of network requests for each of the files in our codebase.

+We need to use a "bundler" tool to compile our individual `.js` files into one big output bundle.
+If you're familiar with classic C build pipelines, it might help to think of modules as object files and bundling as the linker step.

+There are many javascript bundlers available, on a rotating lifecyle: [grunt](https://gruntjs.com/), [gulp](https://gulpjs.com/) and [browserify](https://browserify.org/) are on the way out, [webpack](https://webpack.js.org/) is the current standard choice and [parcel](https://parceljs.org/) is the up-and-coming contender.
+Expect this to all change again in a few years.

+Parcel and webpack provide many additional features on top of simple bundling, such as integrating the typescript compiler into the build process or running an in-memory development server with hot reloading.
+We don't have enough time to dive into all these features, though (they could fill up an entire course just by themselves!) so for this exercise we'll use a simpler alternative called [rollup.js](https://rollupjs.org/guide/en/):

+- In `tsconfig.json`, change the generated module format to `"ES6"`.
+  This means typescript will keep the files as ES6 modules, rather than transforming them into AMD or UMD module functions.
+This is necessary since Rollup takes the ES6 module format as input.
+- In the `Ex1` folder, run `npx rollup --file bundle.js index.js`.
+  This tells Rollup to read `index.js`, process its dependencies, and then bundle them into an output file called `bundle.js`.
+- Take a look at the generated `bundle.js` contents.
+  Note how the three files have been merged into one, and the namespace issues have been resolved by renaming some of the functions.

-## Exercise 2: Modules with `require`
+## Exercise 2: Modules with Node.js and `require`

 Second, we'll look at commonjs modules.